pirapira/ethereum-formal-verification-overview/README.md

     - I believe Isabelle/HOL provides much easier user experience (because it has a well-polished machine word library).
 I'm porting the Coq attempt [into Isabelle/HOL](https://github.com/pirapira/eth-isabelle) (70% done within 2 days).
 * At the bytecode level, it's harder to see what the code is doing and what to expect.
     - One solution is to make the Solidity compiler [annotate the bytecode](https://github.com/ethereum/solidity/issues/1178) with the expected properties at specific code location.
 * At the bytecode level, Solidity array access looks like storage access with Kaccek hashes, and somehow we need to assume no collisions.
-If I assume `∀ a, b. keccak(a) = keccak(b) -> a = b`, using the pidgeon hole argument, I can prove `0 = 1` and everything.
+If I assume `∀ a, b. keccak(a) = keccak(b) -> a = b`, using the pigeon hole argument, I can prove `0 = 1` and everything.
     - I can locally say `sorry` or `admit` to indicate that I give up proofs whenever I have to prove `keccak(a) != keccak(b)` because `a != b`.
 Then the proofs would be incomplete and I cannot call my results "theorems", but I'm happy that way.
 Anyway the compiler assumes no hash collisions without logical justification (but empirical).
 	- The module system of Coq provides [a clever workaround](https://github.com/bitemyapp/ledgertheory/blob/master/CryptoHashes.v).